OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-4.md

 to

 ```
-const handle = nextRouter.getRequestHandler(app);
+const handle = nextRoutesRouter.getRequestHandler(app);
 ```

-and then restart the server we should be able to access the translated routes!

 ### Removing the query

-Great! now the url is translated, we notice that the query is still `?dinosaur=Tyranasaurus` - we want the localized also.
+Now the url is translated,the query is still `?dinosaur=Tyranasaurus` - we want the localized also.
 Fortunately another benefit that next-routes adds is we can add a `:id` at the end of a route, making it more similar to traditional routing.
 Obviously we are not looking for an id but a `dinosaur` so lets add `/:dinosaur` to the end of each pattern in the routes.

 eg: